top of page

 SHIMANO FD-CX70 Top Pull 2x10-speed Front Derailleur Review

-For my mountain bike frame to road bike conversion, I planned to use my 'old' Shimano Sora 9-speed road bike parts.
+For my mountain bike frame to road bike conversion, I've planned to use my 'old' Shimano Sora 9-speed road bike parts.
 But I had to replace the front derailleur as the road bikes are designed as pull-down but the mountain bike shifter cables are routed for top pull actions.

 I could opt for an MTB (mountain bike) front derailleur but, for example, the Shimano DeoreFD-M6025-L 2x10-speed is only designed for top gear of 34-38T (teeth), much too low for my intended road bike chainwheel of 50T.
 I could climb nicely but on flats and downhill I would spin out of gear if using a 38T MTB chainwheel.